philwhiles/frettler/README.md

 ```

-Need to use drop D tuning? just use the optional strings argument '-s D,A,D,G,B,E'
+- Need to use drop D tuning? just use the optional '--strings/-s' argument '-s D,A,D,G,B,E'

-Add the optional chords argument '-c' and frettler will calculate the chords in that key and display each using the VERTICAL chord view.
+- Add the optional chords argument '--chords/-c' and frettler will calculate the chords in that key and display each using the VERTICAL chord view.

 You can use the strings argument to use any number of strings and using any tuning.
 To make that easier for say ukelele players, frettler has several alternative instruments, which are